DBT Chain Analysis: Steps, Example, and Worksheet Guide

 Ready for Your Next Chain?

 Every chain you analyze is a vote for your future self.
 You’re proving that behavior has a story—and that you have the power to rewrite the ending.
-Open WithMarsha, capture your most recent pattern, experiment with one new skill, and notice what shifts.
+Open WithMarsha, run a guided chain analysis after your next hard moment, experiment with one new skill, and notice what shifts.
 Progress is built one link at a time.
-You’ve got this.